JacobSanford/jacobsanford.com/source/_posts/2016-02-16-deploying-docker-machine-vmware-vsphere-host.markdown

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 {% endcodeblock %}

-All docker commands now run on the VSphere host.
+All docker commands will now run on the VSphere host.